-What steps can you take professionally and personally to send a message to publishers that representation matters and that #ownvoices books are critical?
+What steps can you take professionally and personally to send a message to publishers that representation matters and that publishing books by authors/illustrators who belong to marginalized communities is critical?
 How can you challenge them to amplify the voices of African American, Black, Latinx, Native, and Asian American creators?
 How can you involve youth in calling for more diverse representation?

 Need some ideas?
 Check out these suggestions from We Need Diverse Books.

 topic 2: Lack of diversity in the Publishing Industry